simonw/til/zeit-now/python-asgi-on-now-v2.md

-# Running a Python ASGI app on Zeit Now v2
+# Running a Python ASGI app on Vercel

-Now v2 really wants you to deploy static assets with [serverless functions](https://zeit.co/docs/v2/serverless-functions/introduction) tucked away in a separate folder.
+Vercel really wants you to deploy static assets with [serverless functions](https://vercel.com/docs/serverless-functions/introduction) tucked away in a separate folder.
 They suggest creating modules like `api/index.py` which will be served up automatically as API backends to your client-side JavaScript.

 It turns out you can subvert that model entirely and route all of your traffic through a single function - great for serving up Python WSGI or ASGI apps that handle traffic routing themselves.